 Publishing Year: 1999

 Tourette’s syndrome-afflicted Lionel Essrog is an orphan who experiences frightening tics.
 He works as a driver and detective for a small-time mobster in Brooklyn.
 Essrog is forced to conduct his own inquiry after his gangster boss is killed.

 The novel Motherless Brooklyn is smart and distinctive.
 It received the Gold Dagger from the Crime Writers Association and the National Book Award.

-These books are literal gems; I’m sure you wouldn’t deny this.
+These books are literal gems, I’m sure you wouldn’t deny this after reading these.
 There aren’t many things better than curling up with a good book, and a thriller is the best kind for keeping you up late reading.
 The best thrillers and crime books are action-packed, suspenseful, and have satisfying conclusions.